Hunger doesn’t always begin in your stomach; your mind can be an equally powerful trigger when it comes to the urge to eat.

 - I keep eating even after I am full

 - When I feel unappreciated, I eat lots of junk food

-- I eat when I am depressed
+- I eat when I am depressed or down

 - I eat when I don’t know what else to do